Petra Kvitova injured in robbery at her home

 The injuries were severe enough that Kvitova, who won Wimbledon in 2011 and 2014, was tended to by an emergency ambulance.

-"We received a call this morning about an injured 26-year-old woman who suffered injuries to her hand.
-She was taken to a hospital in Prostejov in an ambulance," an medical emergency spokesman in Prostejov confirmed.
+"We received a call this morning about an injured 26-year-old woman who suffered injuries to her hand," a medical emergency spokesman in Prostejov said.

+Later, Kvitova's three hour, 45-minute operation went "very well" considering "the extent of the damage," said her PR manager Katie Spellman.

+"Doctors repaired damage to tendons in all five digits of the left hand as well as two nerves," Spellman said in an email to CNN.

+Kvitova, added Spellman, must wear a cast for six to eight weeks and won't be able to put any weight on the hand for three months.

-One of the top left-handed players in the women's game, Kvitova had recently announced her withdrawal from January's Hopman Cup tournament in Australia due to a stress fracture in her foot.
+One of the top players in the women's game, Kvitova hours before the attack announced her withdrawal from January's Hopman Cup tournament in Australia due to a stress fracture in her foot.

 Reaction

-Kvitova was quick to reassure her fans, also posting a statement on the Facebook page of Czech Federation Cup team a few hours after the incident.
+Kvitova was quick to reassure her fans, also posting a statement on the Facebook page of Czech Federation Cup team a few hours after Tuesday's incident.

+She received numerous messages of support on Twitter from the likes of Martina Navratilova, Billie Jean King, Caroline Wozniacki, Garbine Muguruza and Ana Ivanovic.

 "Thank you for all the messages and support.
 What happened to me was certainly not pleasant, but it's over.
 Now it's (time for) doctors to (attend to) my hand," wrote Kvitova, who was part of the Czech team which last month won the international event for the third year in a row.